sarfraznawaz2005/meter/README.md

  ` Username to access meter UI.
 Default: null `
 - METER_PASSWORD
  ` Password to access meter UI.
 Default: null `
+- ignore_matched_string
+ ` It helps to ignore the matched string in the query.
+Ex:`

  ```php
  "ignore_matched_string" => [
         "query" => [